GSA/fedramp-automation/README.md

 ## Rules documentation

-Complete documentation for each validation rule is available.
-See [./src/web](./src/web) for implementation details.
+Complete documentation for each validation rule is available, and is bundled with each official release.
 The documentation provides a browsable list of each validation rule, as well as the ability to validate FedRAMP OSCAL documents in-browser.

+See [./src/web](./src/web) for details on how to build and run locally.

 ![Web documentation screenshot](./src/web/screenshot.png)